 Who are you?

 My real name is Edmund Lee.
-I'm just a boring loser who sits in front of my computer all day browsing the internet and playing video games.
+I'm just a boring loser sitting in front of my computer, browsing the internet, and playing video games.

 What do you do?

-As a critic, it is my job to accept the unequal reality we live in, and define hierarchies to inform and contribute to a process of societal improvement.
-While I believe in individual liberty, the limit to freedom is reality itself, which is the basis of how I interpret and criticize.
+As a critic, it is my job to accept the unequal reality we live in, and define hierarchies to inform and contribute to a process of cultural improvement.
 An egalitarian critic is an oxymoron because you cannot simultaneously believe in equality and claim that some things are better than others.
 While you can claim that every game has its strengths and weaknesses, you cannot claim they all balance out to the point of every game being equally desirable.
 There will be cases where certain games are just better than others, and a hierarchy need not be one-dimensional or precise to be useful.

 What kind of games do you like?